Last Dinosaurs: 2022: From Mexico with Love

-KYORYU: 2023-2024
+2023–2024: KYORYU

-On 10 November 2023, they released the EP RYU, containing the singles "Afterlife" (released 1 September 2023), and "Walking on Ice" (released 6 October 2023).
-On 11 January 2024, "N.P.D" and its music video was released as the first single for the companion EP, KYO.
-The second single and music video, "Keys To Your Civic" was released on 23 February 2024.
-KYO released on the 5th of April 2024, and the complete LP project of KYORYU was released 21 May 2024.
+On 10 November 2023, they released the EP RYU, containing the singles "Afterlife," and "Walking on Ice" (released 6 October 2023).
+On 11 January 2024, "N.P.D" and its music video was released as the first single for the companion EP, Kyo.
+The second single and music video, "Keys to Your Civic," was released on 23 February 2024.
+KYO released on 5 April 2024, and the complete LP project of KYORYU was released 21 May 2024.
 There were published companion manga releases for each half of the album.

-KYORYU has been characterized by both Caskeys as being a concept album focused in a dystopian future with AI satellites and outer space exploration.
+Kyoryu has been characterized by both Caskeys as being a concept album focused in a dystopian future with AI satellites and outer space exploration.
 The EP titles, RYU and KYO, are shortened versions of their Japanese middle names: "Ryusuke" for Sean, and "Kyohei" for Lachlan.
 When their names are placed together, KYORYU translates to dinosaur in Japanese, which Lachlan stated in an interview was just "a coincidence."